 Personnel working with Genetically Modified Organisms, Quarantine Materials, Animals, Plants or material that contains Biological Risk Group Agents, must be appropriately trained before entry into a biological containment laboratory or commencement of any work.

-Organisational training is provided by the Office for Research on behalf of the Institutional Biosafety Committee.
-Training records are kept by the Office for Research.
-Training courses must be refreshed every five years.
+Organisational biosafety training is provided by Research Services.
+Training courses must be refreshed every three to five years (depending on the course).
 An 80% pass on the competency assessment is required for successful completion of the course.